Catalog Description

 Methods of Evaluation

-• Example: Essay exams: Students will write a traditional essay responding to one or more prompts.
-Example: describe the difference between listening to evaluate and listening to understand/empathize.
-After describing these differences, identify and explain a context where each listening styles would be appropriate and why.
-Example: Reflect back on our discussion about interpersonal relationship stages of development.
+- Example: Students will write a traditional essay responding to one or more prompts.
+Example: Aristotle identified three artistic proofs—ethos, pathos, and logos—as the foundation of persuasion.
+1) Define each of the Aristotelian proofs in your own words.
+2) Provide a specific example of how a speaker might use each proof effectively in a contemporary public speech (for example: a political address or a graduation speech).
+3) Finally, evaluate which proof you believe is most persuasive in today’s society and explain why.
+Example: Reflect back on the discussion about interpersonal relationship stages of development.
 Using one or more interpersonal communication theories, map the trajectory of an interpersonal relationship relevant to your life.
 Be sure to identify at least three stages of development.

-• Example: Problem Solving Exams: Provided with a case scenario, students may work independently, in pairs, or groups to arrive at creative and effective solutions to everyday communication problems.
-Students can be presented with an ethical communication dilemma - being asked to sit through/audience a political speech where they do not agree with the speaker's message.
-How might they engage ethical listening skills and/or provide speaker feedback that showcases mindful and inclusive communication strategies?
+- Example: Provided with a case scenario, students will work to arrive at creative and effective solutions to everyday communication problems.
+Students will be presented with an ethical dilemma - for example, being asked to sit through a political speech where they do not agree with the speaker's message.
+Students will craft an essay in response to their attendance explaining how they might engage ethical listening skills and provide speaker feedback that showcases their understanding of these communication principles.

-• Example: Faculty-supervised, faculty-evaluated, oral presentations in front of a live audience (one to many), including an informative speech and a persuasive speech; speech outlines and works cited/references; critiques of speeches.
-Students will perform original works of informative and persuasive speeches for a classroom audience.
+- Example: Faculty-supervised, faculty-evaluated, oral presentations in front of a live audience (one to many), including an informative speech and a persuasive speech; formal speech outlines complete with in-text citations from primary and secondary sources, as well as a reference list.
+Students will present extemporaneous informative and persuasive speeches for a live classroom audience.
 They will receive critiques from their peers and be evaluated by their instructor based on a performance rubric that is shared with students in advance.

 Repeatable